regulondbunam/regulondb-docs/00_about_policies/about_us.md

 - **Genes, operons, transcription units, operons and regulons**, organized into functional transcriptional modules

-- **Promoters and transcription start sites (TSSs)**, annotated with experimental evidence
+- **Promoters and transcription start sites (TSSs)**, annotated with experimental evidence, and their associated sigma factors

-- **Regulatory elements**, including transcription factors (TFs), small RNAs, their binding sites, and regulatory interactions
+- **Regulatory elements**, including transcription factors (TFs) with their active and inactive conformations, small RNAs, their binding sites, and regulatory interactions

 - **Transcription terminators**, supporting transcriptional boundaries